-- 1. John makes financial reports. - 2.
-John making financial reports.
+- 1. John fertilizes the farm. - 2.
+John fertilizing the farm.

 - 3. Although she has said sorry to me. - 4.
-Reading a basic story of my favorite artist. - 5.
-Tonny had offered fund for our business some weeks ago. - 6.
-Before we afford so much inventory. - 7.
+Reading a basic story of my favourite artist. - 5.
+Tonny had watered the plants for an hour couple weeks ago. - 6.
+Before we start ploughing the field. - 7.
 If the farmers in Indonesia had more chances to sell their crops. - 8.
 It is as if the farmers in Indonesia had more chances to sell their crops. - 9.
 When the pollutant harms our living in the world. - 10.
-When the invoice is ready, tell me.
+When they come to clean the garden, tell me.

-Write down a paragraph about economy with at least 250 words.
+Write down a paragraph about oil palm with at least 250 words.
 Make sure that you beautify the text with cohesive devices (using pronouns or key word repetitions to link sentences) and indicate all of the sentences to be about one topic highlighted (coherent).